davidsainty/optiboot/README.md

 carefully.

-#### Are there any limits on the number of Zigbee nodes in the network? ####
+#### Are there any limits on the number of ZigBee nodes in the network? ####

 There are no known limits.
-I currently have eight active XBee devices on the same Zigbee network, meshed over some fairly complicated terrain, with a mix of router and endpoint devices, and can update the firmware successfully and reliably across the network.
+I currently have eight active XBee devices on the same ZigBee network, meshed over some fairly complicated terrain, with a mix of router and endpoint devices, and can update the firmware successfully and reliably across the network.